wp-plugins/scrapebreaker/readme.txt

 == Installation ==

 = Installation Instructions =

+**Option 1:** Install the plugin directly through the WordPress Admin Dashboard (Recommended)

+1. Go to *Plugins* -> *Add New*.

+2. Type *ScrapeBreaker* into the Search box, and click *Search Plugins*.

+3. When the results are displayed, click *Install Now*.

+4. When it says the plugin has successfully installed, click **Activate Plugin** to activate the plugin (or you can do this on the Plugins page).

+**Option 2:** Install .zip file through WordPress Admin Dashboard

+1. Go to *Plugins* -> *Add New* -> *Upload*.

+2. Click *Choose File* and find `scrapebreaker.zip` on your computer's hard drive.

+3. Click *Install Now*.

+4. Click **Activate Plugin** to activate the plugin (or you can do this on the Plugins page).

+**Option 3:** Install .zip file through an FTP Client (Recommended for Advanced Users Only)

-1. After downloading, unzip file and upload the enclosed `scrapebreaker` directory to your WordPress plugins directory: `/wp-content/plugins/`.
+1. After downloading, unzip file and use an FTP client to upload the enclosed `scrapebreaker` directory to your WordPress plugins directory (usually `/wp-content/plugins/`) on your web server.

-2. As always, **activate** the plugin on your WordPress plugins page.
-3. You are good to go...it's that easy.
+2. Go to your Plugins page in the WordPress Admin Dashboard, and find this plugin in the list.

+3. Click **Activate** to activate the plugin.

 == Changelog ==

+Version 1.1, *released 09/06/14*

+* Added a Settings page in the Dashboard.
+* Added an option to only use the JavaScript Frame Breaker (redirect) and not use the X-Frame-Options HTTP header.

 Version 1.0.1.4, *released 04/28/14*